WomenPlusPlus/deploy-impact-23-kpi-1/README.md

 ### 3. Considerations for production deployment

+The application is deployed in a [test environment](https://deploy-impact-23-kpi-1.vercel.app/).
+Should you want to use it, please contact one of the KPI 1 team members for credentials.

 The project heavily relies on Supabase.
 The deployment could be done using a self-hosted Supabase instance, which should be [secured](https://supabase.com/docs/guides/self-hosting/docker#securing-your-services).
 An alternative approach is to create a Supabase account.
 Current GitHub setup allows applying the database migrations automatically: